harrisonhunter/papa-parse-meteor/README.md

 papa-parse-meteor
 =================

+Note: This package is no longer necessary:
+Note: If you are using a recent version of Meteor or imports, you no longer need this package.
+You can install the papaparse npm package directly and import it.
+In the root of your meteor project run `meteor npm install --save papaparse`.
+Then, you can import with `import Papa from 'papaparse';` or `import * as Papa from 'papaparse';`.

 Papa Parse packaged for Meteor

 The excellent Papa Parse package packaged for meteor.
 Use the Papa command as per examples on http://papaparse.com/